 Vincent (Tue Feb 1st)

-- which dictates which way policy goes since Ware economic juggernauts of Europe huh?
 "With US military might on the decrease, our ability to project our power and influence around the world makes it less likely that oil will be traded in dollars in perpetuity."??! - this would have a great global impact on the Euro's strength in the global currency market.